Dunja (film)

 Dunja is a 1955 Austrian historical drama film directed by Josef von Báky and starring Eva Bartok, Karlheinz Böhm, Ivan Desny and Walter Richter.
-It is an adaptation of the shorty story The Station Master by Alexander Pushkin, which had previously been made into the 1940 film Der Postmeister by Gustav Ucicky.
+It is an adaptation of the short story The Station Master by Alexander Pushkin, which had previously been made into the 1940 film Der Postmeister by Gustav Ucicky.

 It was shot at the Sievering and Rosenhügel Studios in Vienna and on location in Burgenland.
 The film's sets were designed by the art director Fritz Maurischat.